lazysquirrellabs/blog/posts/ttg_performance.md

 author: Matheus Amazonas
 categories: jekyll update
 ---
 This post details the process of improving the performance of Terraced Terrain Generator (TTG), a tool developed to procedurally generate terraced terrains in Unity.
 For more info about TTG, check its [website](http://ttg.matheusamazonas.net), and [repository](https://github.com/matheusamazonas/TTG).
-It is part of a series that documents the development process of TTG, containing the following posts:
+This post is part of a series that documents the development process of TTG, containing the following posts:
 - [Developing a Terraced Terrain Generator](/posts/ttg)
 - [Terraced Terrain Generator performance improvements](/posts/ttg_performance) (this post)
 - [Adding custom terrace heights to Terraced Terrain Generator](/posts/ttg_custom_heights)